 In principle, the government has 30 days to reach a final decision regarding a foreign investment.
 The foreign investor may not close the transaction during this waiting period.
 This period may in unproblematic cases be shortened to two weeks.
-In certain cases, where for example the investment merely involves the establishment of 100% subsidiary or a rollover from the existing prior notification, it could be shortened to four business days.
+In cases where it is determined that this period can be shortened from the viewpoint of national security, the government should endeavour to make efforts to shorten this period to four business days.

 On the other hand, the government can extend the waiting period up to four months if it requires more time for a thorough investigation of the foreign investment.
 Until the government has reached a decision regarding investment, the transaction must remain on hold and cannot be completed.

 Once the transaction is closed, the foreign investor must report to the Ministry of Finance and the relevant ministry for its sector through the Bank of Japan within 45 days.

 FDI that is not subject to the prior notification requirement will still require a post-closing report to the Bank of Japan, unless it falls under certain safe harbour categories.

 The post-closing report must be filed within 45 days after the completion of the foreign investment transaction is takes place.

 FDI will not require either prior notification or post-closing report, for example, if the foreign investor acquires: